 - Vegan Cooking for Carnivores, by Roberto Martin

-You won’t have any problem finding meaty vegan foods when dining out.
-That’s especially true where fast food is concerned, since nearly all the top chains have recognized that the meat-free market is too big to ignore.
+You can find plenty of meaty vegan foods when dining out.
+That’s especially true where fast food is concerned, since most of the top chains realize that the meat-free market has grown too big to ignore.
 Standout choices include Burger King and White Castle, both of which feature the Impossible Burger on their menus.

 If you like Mexican food, you’ve got great options.
 Chipotle Mexican Grill, Qdoba, and Del Taco all offer a variety of sensational vegan burrito fillings.
-And Taco Bell is famous for having a mostly-vegan menu as long as you avoid items containing meat, cheese, or sour cream.
+And Taco Bell is famous for having an entirely vegan menu as long as you avoid items containing meat, cheese, or sour cream.

 Stepping Stones to Going Meat-Free

 Going vegan obviously demands a greater commitment than merely eating meat-free.
-But the same strategies that work for one work equally well for the other.
-In both cases, you can edge towards the diet you want, shifting a little closer week after week.
+But the same strategies that will help you cut out meat work equally well for going vegan.
+In both cases, you can lean into whatever diet you want, steadily moving closer week by week.

-In particular, the most useful step I took towards a vegan diet was when I decided to eat exclusively vegan at home.
-If you’re not ready to remove all meat from your diet, consider resolving to never again bring meat into your kitchen.
-In no time, you’ll be expanding your repertoire of meat-free dishes, especially if you get ahold of some vegetarian cookbooks that cater to your favorite meals and cuisines.
+The most useful step I took towards a vegan diet was when I decided to eat exclusively vegan at home.
+If you’re not ready to quitting meat entirely, consider resolving to banish it from your kitchen.
+In no time, you’ll be expanding your repertoire of meat-free dishes, especially if you pick up some vegetarian cookbooks that feature your favorite dishes.

-Another approach that has helped multitudes of people is Mark Bittman’s Vegan Before 6:00 plan, where he observes a completely vegan diet up until his dinner meal, and at that point eats whatever food he wants.
-It’s easy enough to convert Bittman’s idea to Vegetarian Before 6:00, and thereby eat meat-free meals at least two-thirds of the time.
+Another helpful approach is Mark Bittman’s Vegan Before 6:00 plan, where he follows a completely vegan diet prior to dinner.
+Then he eats whatever food he wants for the rest of the day.
+You can obviously modify Bittman’s approach to become merely vegetarian before 6:00, and thereby eat meat-free at least two-thirds of the time.

 Go Fish-Free Too!

-Many people who decide to stop eating meat continue eating fish.
+Many people who quit meat continue eating fish.
 Oftentimes, they’ll cut out the fish years later and wish they’d done it sooner.

 It’s natural for people to identify less with fish than with land animals.
-Many people additionally assume that fish lack sentience and the capacity to suffer.
-But there’s strong evidence that fish indeed feel pain, and there is likewise no question that the various methods used to catch fish are brutally inhumane.
+Many people assume that fish lack sentience and the capacity to suffer.
+But strong evidence indicates that fish indeed feel pain.
+And it’s beyond dispute that the various methods used to catch fish are brutally inhumane.

-What’s more, the fishing industry systematically lays waste to huge portions of our oceans.
-Efforts to curtail overfishing are widely countered with fraud.
-Fish farms might seem a sustainable alterntive, but they can in fact be worse than ocean fishing in many important respects.
-You can read more about these issues on our page titled: The Many Reasons to Avoid Fish and Seafood.
+What’s more, the fishing industry systematically ravages huge portions of our oceans.
+Efforts to curtail over-fishing are widely countered with fraud.
+Fish farms might seem a sustainable alternative, but they are actually even worse than ocean fishing in many important respects.
+You can read more about all these issues in my article titled: The Many Reasons to Avoid Fish and Seafood.

-A growing number of vegan fish alternatives are hitting the market.
+A growing number of vegan fish alternatives are available.
 Gardein’s convenient and delicious “Golden Fishless Fillets” deserves a special shout out.

 No Willpower Required

-I consider the single most important piece of advice for new vegetarians and vegans to be crowding rather than cutting animal products out of your diet.
-That is, don’t try to cut meat out of your diet through willpower and sacrifice.
-Instead, make an effort to try several new vegetarian foods a week.
-The ones you like will become a regular part of your diet—automatically crowding out the meat and other animal-based foods you’re ready to leave behind.
+Here’s my single most important piece of advice for anyone wanting to go vegetarian: don’t focus on cutting meat out of your diet—instead crowd it out.
+You don’t need willpower and sacrifice to rid your diet of meat.
+Instead, just try several new vegetarian foods every week.
+The ones you like can add to your everyday diet.
+With each new food you discover, you’ll automatically crowd out the meat and other animal-based foods you’re ready to leave behind.